Our Top ten tips for buying a sewing machine with confidence

 Do your research – for a little bit more money you might get a new machine with a warranty and after purchase support.
-Some retailers off reconditioned machines with a short warranty.
+Some retailers offer ex-demonstration and reconditioned machines with a short warranty.

-Manual machines have dials, knobs and sliders to control the functions (the Elna Ex 320 is a fabulous starter machine).
+Manual machines like the Janome HD2200, have dials, knobs and sliders to control the functions.

 7 Weight and where you sew

-Number 7 of my top ten tips for buying a sewing machine is often forgotten about in the excitement of a test run!
-I speak from experience as I spent a lot of years sewing in the hallway hauling my machine and sewing stuff in and out of the cupboard under the stairs every time!
+Jane spent a lot of years sewing in the hallway so speaks from experience hauling her machine and sewing stuff in and out of the cupboard under the stairs every time she wanted to sew!

-Think about the size of the machine and how much it weighs.
-If you are going to have to put it away every time or you struggle to lift, you might be better with something compact like the Elna EX 240 or the EX520.
+Think about the size of the machine as well as how much it weighs.
+If you are going to have to put it away every time or you struggle to lift, you might be better with something compact like the Janome 230DC or 2200XT.

-If you are lucky enough to have a dedicated sewing room you can go for a bigger machine like the Elna EX580 or the Janome 6700p semi pro model.
+If you are lucky enough to have a dedicated sewing room you can go for a bigger machine like the Janome Atelier3 or the Continental M17 sewing and embroidery machine.

-A lot of our sewers like to bring along their own machines so they can get more from them.
-This again is a size/weight matter.
+A lot of our sewers like to bring along their own sewing machines so they can get even more from them.
+Again is a size/weight may well matter.
 You might like a second smaller ‘class’ machine so you don’t have to keep moving your main machine.
-The Elna EX 220 and 240 and the 320 and 340 are popular.
+The Janome J3-20 and 360DC are popular.

 9 Want to get the most from your machine?